RitwikGupta/smallholder-irrigation-dataset/CONTRIBUTING.md

 ### **4. Data in the .gitignore:**
 - By default, data should be listed in the `.gitignore`.
 However, if the file is small enough and it is useful to add it to the repository, it can be removed.

-## General Contribution Notes
-- Commit frequently with detailed commit messages and descriptions, especially when actively collaborating with others.

 Thank you for maintaining the quality and consistency of this project!